q3k/chubby75/doc/hub75e_hat.md

 The board consists of 10 connectors (marked J1-J10) and 6 74HC245TS buffers (marked U1-U6).

 J600/J601 connectors are numbered as per RV901T markings.
+J601 is the RV901T connector that mates with JP1, J600 is the RV901T connect that makes with JP2.

 HUB75E connectors
 ----------------